dotnet/core/samples/linker-instructions-advanced.md

 # Using IL Linker Advanced Features

-This document described the more advanced features for the IL Linker and provides more insight into how it functions.
+This document describes the more advanced features for the IL Linker and provides more insight into how it functions.

 The basic features and instructions for the linker are described in the [Using the .NET IL Linker](linker-instructions.md) document.